-Appendix G: Additional Exploratory Analysis – the relationship between true prevalence of LAABN and mean ICER
+Appendix H: Additional Exploratory Analysis – the relationship between true prevalence of LAABN and mean ICER

 Introduction

 This appendix illustrates how the ICER of the TTE with the No TTE strategies change, for each of the four patient groups, and each of the OACs, as a function of the estimated proportion of the patients with LA ABN, here defined as true proportion high risk (TPHR).
 In this sensitivity analysis, TPHR is varied between 0 and 20%.